On the solutions of the Diophantine equation $(x-d)^2+x^2+(x+d)^2=y^n$ for $d$ a prime power: Proof of Theorem

 In general we do not expect solutions of \eqref{eq:eq_v_1} for big $n$ and we prove that by showing that there are no solutions of the congruence equation

 for $s=p, p\pm 1$.
 This elementary criterion works for almost all cases.
 However, there are pairs $(p,n)$ for which it does not work.
-For these cases we do the following.
-We pick an integer $s$ coprime to $p$ and let $t_s$ be the order of $p$ at $\ZZ_s^*$.
-We define
+For these cases we apply Algorithm \ref{alg:non_solution_f_an} from Section \ref{sec:non_solution_f_an} which succeeds for all $n\geq 5$ apart from $(p,n) = (3109,5)$.